wcm-io/wcm-io-sling/commons/src/site/markdown/index.md

 The Sling Commons library contains:

 * Helper `AdaptTo` class for adapting with non-null check
-* OSGi `RankedServices` class for making it easier consuming a list of services orderd by service ranking.
+* OSGi `RankedServices` class for making it easier consuming a list of services ordered by service ranking.
 * Helper classes for accessing typed request parameters and selectors from the current request
 * An `ImmutableValueMap` implementation with similar interface like Google Guava's `ImmutableMap`
-* Other useful helper classes, see [API Documentation][apidocs]
+* Other useful helper classes, see [API documentation][apidocs]

 [apidocs]: apidocs/